-I ‘found’ yoga when I had nerve damage in my face caused by Shingles at the age of 23.
-I was looking for ways to cope with the pain.
-I was pretty impressed by yoga but it took me nearly ten years to get really serious about it.
-By then I had become very familiar with pain, ill health and generally being more than a bit cronky.
-Now, I am older, definitely wiser, but I feel way younger!
+How did I start yoga?
+I came across it when I had nerve damage in my face caused by Shingles at the tender age of 23, looking for ways to cope with the pain.
+I was pretty impressed by yoga but it took me another ten years (or more…) and the discovery of Dru Yoga, to get really serious about it.

 I have completed a 200-hour fully certified Dru Yoga Teacher Training course, have undertaken a post-graduate module in Dru Yoga for Back Care and am a certified first aider.

 My ‘other life’ was in working in contemporary art and Digital Media, my first degree is a BA(Hons) Fine Art : Sculpture from Glasgow School of Art.
 I still have my own art practice hiding somewhere under my yoga mat!
 And I also run Om Line Training: Friendly Digital and Social Media Training for Yoga Professionals